 ⚠️ Specific Visas and Mandatory Insurance

-Heads up: While insurance is not mandatory for tourism, it is required for certain long-stay visas (e.g., Retirement Visa OA, OX visa).
-These visas may have specific criteria: minimum coverage limits, hospitalization coverage, and validity period.
+Heads up: While insurance is not mandatory for most tourist stays, it is required for certain long-stay visas, such as the Retirement Visa O-A or O-X visa.
+These visas may have specific criteria, including minimum coverage limits, hospitalization coverage and validity period.

-For travelers planning an extended stay, such as retirees with a Non-Immigrant O-A visa, insurance requirements are no longer just a recommendation but a strict and mandatory condition.
-Your visa application will be rejected if these criteria are not met.
+For travelers planning an extended stay, such as retirees with a Non-Immigrant O-A visa, insurance requirements are a mandatory condition.
+Your visa application may be rejected if these criteria are not met.

-- Validity Period: The coverage must be valid for a full year.
+- Validity period: the coverage must generally be valid for a full year.

 For more information and to see the list of approved insurers, you can visit the official website: longstay.tgia.org.

-Conclusion: Before choosing an insurance for a long-stay visa, confirm that the provider (like Chapka with its Cap Adventure policy) can provide this specific certificate.
+Conclusion: before choosing insurance for a long-stay visa, confirm that the provider can provide the specific certificate required for your visa type.

-Why Getting Insurance is Essential: The Risks Covered
+Why Getting Insurance is Important: The Risks Covered

 Medical Expenses: The #1 Risk

 This is the most important guarantee.
-Costs vary significantly depending on the chosen facility:
+Costs vary significantly depending on the facility, the city and the severity of the case.

-- Consultation for a sore throat or ear infection: $65-$130 in a private clinic, varies by public/private facility.
+- Consultation for a sore throat or ear infection: around $65-$130 in a private clinic, depending on the facility.

-A good Thailand travel insurance covers these costs and gives you access to the best healthcare system without breaking the bank.
+A good Thailand travel insurance can cover these costs and help you access private healthcare without having to manage a large bill alone.

 🏄♂️ Adventure Sports: Check Your Coverage

-If you plan activities like diving in Thailand, trekking, or renting a scooter (see our guide to renting a scooter in Thailand), verify that your insurance covers these activities.
+If you plan activities like diving in Thailand, trekking, or renting a scooter, verify that your insurance covers these activities.
 Many standard policies exclude them by default.
+You can also read our guide to renting a scooter in Thailand.

 Medical Evacuation: The Vital Guarantee

 In case of a serious accident or severe illness, it may be impossible to take a standard commercial flight.
-Medical evacuation involves transporting you in a medical aircraft with a dedicated medical team.
-This operation, which can cost tens of thousands of dollars, is a non-negotiable guarantee.
+Medical evacuation involves transporting you in a medical aircraft or with a dedicated medical team.
+This operation can cost tens of thousands of dollars, so it is one of the most important guarantees to check.

 Trip Cancellation: Protecting Your Investment